-6.299 Clarification: U-OR Auxiliaries (6.15) function in a similar manner when based 'at sea', but note that their Bases must be Friendly Ports and Sea Zones (from which they may trace their per-Turn OR), while Stationed Auxiliaries are placed at Enemy Ports and in Straits Spaces (and cannot trace an OR from them).
-Furthermore, U-OR Auxiliaries basing 'at sea' cannot be Screened until they perform a Task.
+6.299 Clarification: U-OR Auxiliaries (6.15) at their Bases (Friendly Ports or Sea Zones) are not Stationed at such locations.
+Stationing only occurs at Enemy Ports or in Straits Spaces.
+U-OR Auxiliaries cannot be Screened until they perform a Task or are Stationed in anticipation of conducting a Task.